VasilyShelkov/Robot-Waiter-Graphics/README.md

   -	Set down items onto table…
   -	Buttons to start/stop/reset the animation

-### 4.	main.Camera should point towards center of room, user should be able to use the mouse to rotate the camera around the scene.
+### 4.	notmine.Camera should point towards center of room, user should be able to use the mouse to rotate the camera around the scene.

 ### 5. Add the ability to switch to the view of the robot.